KewTeacher/chapter1/README.md

 # chapter1
-chapter1 exersizes
+chapter1 exersises
-from Think like a computer scientist
+from Think Like a computer scientist